Night of the Animated Dead: Plot

 A TV news bulletin suggests the undead outbreak may have been caused by radiation from a probe returning from Venus.
 The TV and radio news reports of a wave of mass murder being committed across the east coast of the United States by an army of cannibalistic, reanimating corpses, and groups of armed men patrolling the countryside to kill the ghouls.
 They confirm that the ghouls can be stopped with a bullet or heavy blow to the head or by being burned, as Ben discovered, and that various rescue centers are offering refuge and safety.

 The men devise an escape plan that involves gassing up at a nearby pump so they can flee in the truck Ben arrived in.
 Tom and Judy drive the truck while Ben uses a torch to ward off zombies from the back.
-At the pump, a spill causes the truck to catch fire.
+At the pump, the keys that Tom found in the house do not work so Ben shoots the lock off, but when they pull out the nozzle out, gas spills on the torch and causes the truck to catch fire.
 Tom drives the truck away from the pump and the engine explodes.
 Shrapnel kills Tom and Judy before they could escape.
 Ben fights his way back to the house, but Harry refuses to let him inside.
 Ben breaks in anyway and beats Harry to the floor after barricading the door.
 Another TV news report shows Sheriff McClelland leading a large group of deputies, policemen and armed civilians to hunt and kill the undead ghouls.

 Zombies besiege the farmhouse.
 Harry and Ben struggle for the rifle and Ben shoots Harry in his stomach during the melee.
 Harry stumbles down to the cellar.
 Helen soon follows only to find their daughter Karen eating at Harry's corpse.
 Karen then stabs her mother to death with a gardening trowel.
 The zombie horde pulls Barbara outside.
 With the house now overrun, Ben bunkers in the basement.
 Harry's mutilated corpse reanimates, but Ben shoots it in the head and then shoots a dead but not yet reanimated Helen in the head as a precaution.